Carrie0302/TwitterSentimentMap/README.md

 You will need to get your own access_token, access_token_secret, consumer_key, consumer_secret.
 Visit https://apps.twitter.com/ to set up your own app for free.
 Update the twitter_streaming.py when you get these.

 #Sentiment API
 The sentiment analysis is done with Indicio API.
 You will need to get your own API key.
 Sign up at https://indico.io/pay-per-call.
-You get 10K calls for free.
+You get 10 K calls for free.

 #Configurations: